Informal and Privatized Transit: Incentives, Efficiency and Coordination: Numerical Experiments

 \subsection{Results}

-We first quantify inefficiencies from decentralized, selfish driver behavior in this real-world informal transit setting through driver profit and rider welfare ratios, i.e., the ratio of the optimal cumulative driver profit or rider welfare to that achieved under an equilibrium allocation under the calibrated model parameters.
-We then examine a Stackelberg routing setting in which a public authority controls a fraction of drivers, and compare our LPF and L-NCF algorithms to a status-quo \emph{Greedy} baseline that optimizes the public authority's objective, either cumulative driver profit or rider welfare, for the centrally controlled drivers while ignoring the incentives of privatized operators.
+We first quantify inefficiencies from decentralized driver behavior in this real-world informal transit setting under the current fares in Nalasopara.
+We measure these inefficiencies through driver profit and rider welfare ratios, defined as the ratio of the optimal cumulative driver profit or rider welfare to that achieved under an equilibrium allocation under the calibrated model parameters.
+We then turn to fare optimization, where route-level fares can be chosen by a central planner while drivers continue to choose routes selfishly in response.
+In this setting, we examine how optimized fares mediate the tradeoff between rider welfare and cumulative driver profit by solving fare-optimization problems for convex combinations of the two objectives, indexed by $\alpha \in [0,1]$, where $\alpha=0$ corresponds to rider welfare and $\alpha=1$ corresponds to the cumulative driver profit.
+We also study how equilibrium rider welfare and cumulative driver profit change as the reservation wage requirement varies, which captures how minimum driver earning guarantees affect the performance of fare optimization.

-\textbf{Profit and Welfare Ratios:} Figure~\ref{fig:welfare-profit-ratios} depicts the variation in the profit ratio, rider welfare ratio, and equilibrium per-driver profits as the number of drivers $D$ in Nalasopara is varied from 100 to 2,000.
-We find that the profit ratio ranges between 1.1-1.2 and the rider welfare ratio ranges between 1.1-1.32 when $D \leq 1300$, a range consistent with practice.\footnote{The number of drivers is not observed in the data and is likely to lie between 750-1250, as this corresponds to equilibrium per-driver profits of around Rs.
-250 ($\approx \$3$) in Figure~\ref{fig:welfare-profit-ratios} (right), consistent with average daily driver profits in Nalasopara.} As the number of drivers exceeds this threshold, both ratios converge to one as profit-maximizing and rider welfare maximizing allocations already absorb all rider demand; hence, additional drivers increase the corresponding objective under the equilibrium allocation without improving the optimal benchmarks.
+\textbf{Profit and Welfare Ratios:} Figure~\ref{fig:welfare-profit-ratios} depicts the variation in the profit ratio, rider welfare ratio, and equilibrium per-driver profits as the number of drivers $D$ is varied from 100 to 2,000, while holding route-level fares fixed at their current values in Nalasopara's system.
+We find that the profit ratio ranges between 1.1-1.2 and the rider welfare ratio ranges between 1.1-1.4 when $D \leq 1300$, a range consistent with practice.
+While the number of drivers is not observed in the data, it is likely to lie between 750-1250, as this corresponds to equilibrium per-driver profits of around Rs.
+250 ($\approx \$3$) in Figure~\ref{fig:welfare-profit-ratios} (right), consistent with average daily driver profits in Nalasopara.
+Once the number of drivers exceeds 1300, both ratios converge to one as profit-maximizing and rider welfare maximizing allocations already absorb all rider demand; hence, additional drivers increase the corresponding objective under the equilibrium allocation without improving the optimal benchmarks.